Reaction-Diffusion Processes with Surface Autocatalysis: Distribution of the population size

 In fact, the $k$-fold application of $\partial_s$ to Eq. (\ref{eq:Gs_intS}) yields after evaluation at $s = 0$:

 The sum of the integrals containing $\delta_{k,1}$ can be further simplified by using the identity (\ref{eq:p_int}).
-In turn, the $k$-th order derivative of the $m$-th power of $G_s(t'|\x_0)$ is evaluated by using the generalized Leibniz rule:
+Likewise, the $k$-th order derivative of the $m$-th power of $G_s(t'|\x_0)$ is evaluated by using the generalized Leibniz rule: \begin{widetext}

-We obtain thus the following closed-form integral equation for $Q_k(t|\x_0)$:
+\end{widetext} We obtain thus the following closed-form integral equation for $Q_k(t|\x_0)$:

 where